Golden26530/Golden26530/README.md

 - 📫 How to reach me luckyomokhudu@gmail.com
 - 😄 Pronouns: ...He
 - ⚡ Fun fact: ...I love solving problems.

-omokhudu Goodluck lucky<!---is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->